 Remember, the key to long-term spasticity relief is to promote neuroplasticity through repetitive and specific stimulation.
 However, without a physical therapist making sure that you’re performing the exercises, staying accountable can be challenging.

-Investing in at-home rehabilitation tools like the FitMi can help boost motivation.
-The FitMi combines physical therapy and gaming to keep individuals engaged, which makes it easier to practice the repetitions they need to improve.
+Investing in at-home rehab tools like FitMi can help boost motivation.
+FitMi combines physical therapy and gaming to keep individuals engaged, which makes it easier to practice the repetitions they need to improve.
 FitMi’s adaptive challenge algorithm adapts to provide you with just the right amount of challenge.

 Additionally, your physical therapist can assign exercises as “homework” for you to practice in-between sessions.
 The sensorized pucks keep track of your repetitions and the program provides progress reports so you can monitor your improvements.